The introduction of consumer-led models of service delivery are fundamentally changing and challenging the role of governments and service providers.

 A truly vibrant, innovative market driven by active consumers making informed decisions can lead to better outcomes.
 To achieve this, governments are enabling the right incentives and choice for consumers, while adapting their views of risk.

 Everyone has someone they care for.
 Whether it is a child, parent or spouse, people want to make sure their loved ones are well looked after.
 But more than anything, they want them to be as happy as they can be.
-This means much more than just organizing good care – it means listening and working together to find the right mix of support for that individual.
+This means much more than just organising good care – it means listening and working together to find the right mix of support for that individual.
 That’s a much harder objective to achieve, but the benefits are worth it.

 Liz Forsyth is a key adviser to government as well as the private and not-for-profit sectors.
-Liz’s practice specializes in strategy, policy development, program design and reform, service improvement, resource allocation and funding methodologies and evaluation.
+Liz’s practice specialises in strategy, policy development, program design and reform, service improvement, resource allocation and funding methodologies and evaluation.

-Recently she has lead major projects related to establishing the Australian National Disability Insurance Scheme, developing new integrated service delivery models for reducing violence against women and children, developing a model regulatory framework to support deregulation in social services at a national level.
+She has lead major projects related to establishing the Australian National Disability Insurance Scheme, developing new integrated service delivery models for reducing violence against women and children, developing a model regulatory framework to support deregulation in social services at a national level.